Mahadi-Ahmed/mahadia-qmk-keymap/README.md

 ### Notes
 Currently using keymap_swedish_pro_mac_ansi.h , works well with OSX but not with W10 Look into which QMK swedish keymap header works well with [Swerty](https://johanegustafsson.net/projects/swerty/)

+---
+#### Edit the file qmk/quantum/keymap_extras/sendstring_swedish.h
+include the same swedish version of keymap you're using in keymap.c

 ## Resources & Inspirations: